silverbulletmd/silverbullet/website/🔌 Directive/Query.md

 Let me break it down for you

-- `*` is creating a bullet point for each item in Silver Bullet
+- `*` is creating a bullet point for each item in SilverBullet
 - `[[{{name}}]]` is injecting the name of Plug and creating an internal link to the page of the Plug
 - `**{{author}}**` is injecting the author of the Plug and making it bold